eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 Once configured, the app starts Continuous Asset Creation (CAC).
 Discovered resources are automatically created as assets in Eliona, and user who configured the app is notified via Eliona’s notification system.

+### Structuring assets

+After creation of assets, the assets are organized in Eliona the same way they are organized in OpenBOS.
+This structure is kept synchronized, and any movements in Eliona (e.g. renaming asset or moving a room to a different building) will be overwritten with next ontology update.

+Only exception is the asset "OpenBOS root" asset.
+You can rename or move this asset wherever you want, and the whole ontology will be moved with it.

+It is not possible to change GAIs in Eliona for any of assets.

 ### Asset filtering

 In case it's not desired to import all assets from OpenBOS to Eliona, it's possible to write an asset filter that would include only matching assets.
 This app is able to filter the assets by: ID, Name and Template ID (for both assets and spaces).